nekator/mono/packages/foundations/docs/Colors.md

 2. The colors of layouts can be easily set using the predefined **[color classes](./color-classes)**.
 3. When developing your own components, `SCSS` variables or `CSS Custom Properties` should be used.

 **🚧 The overview of our color variables is still in the making.
-Come back soon.**
+Please come back soon.**

 ## How to include colors